 Side Note: you will need an Amazon Echo device in order to use routines.
 Whilst many Echos are pointless for people who are hard of hearing, they can often be set-up fairly easily (all within the Alexa app) and then forgotten about.
 Alternatively, you can use an Echo Show with closed captions enabled – which should then be moderately useful.

-Once you’ve set up all of the devices you need, such as your smart doorbell and any smart lights to indicate that someone rang your bell, you can then begin setting up your routine.
+Once you’ve set up all of the devices you need, such as your smart doorbell, wireless door chime, strobe light and any smart lights to indicate that someone rang your bell, you can then begin setting up your routine.

 You’ll start by opening the Alexa app, then navigating to the bottom right of the screen where the three lines are for ‘More’.
 On the next screen, select “Routines”.
 There you’ll see any routines that you’ve already created, as well as be given the option to create new routines via the plus sign “+” on the top right-hand corner.